 For our evening activity we booked places on Chiang Mai Food Tours (you didn’t really think I would go somewhere and not do a food tour did you?).
 All I can say is AMAZING!
-This is getting it’s own complete blog post with loads of drool worthy images – keep watching!
+This is getting it’s own complete blog post with loads of drool worthy images – click over if you’re hungry!

 Another early morning had us out of bed to head for the river where we took a river boat to an organic farm outside Chiang Mai.
 Truthfully it wasn’t our favorite part of the trip and we felt like it was a bit lackluster BUT the saving grace was lunch, a meal of Khao Soi, a northern Thai specialty dish and one that goes down as one of my favorite meals of 2015.

 Day Six - Day Trip in the Countryside